State of Connecticut

 Birding Connecticut

 For the third smallest state in the US, Connecticut has a wide variety of habitat, and subsequently, birds.
-A really dedicated and lucky birder could find up to 290 species in one year in a state that lists 406 as the total number of species.
+A really dedicated and lucky birder could find up to 290 species in one year in a state that lists more than 450 as the total number of species ever recorded there.
 Coastal lowlands border the Long Island Sound, a large salt water estuary that is fed fresh water from large rivers such as the Connecticut, Housatonic and Thames.
 These coastal areas are rest stops for a great number of shorebirds as they wend their way up to their breeding grounds and down their winter homes.
 There are well over 250 species of regularly occurring birds that can be seen along the coast.
 Nesters in this group include the endangered Piping Plover, Least Tern, and, on Falkner’s Island right off the coast, Roseate Terns.

 Winter is the ideal time for seeing waterfowl off the coast.
 As the inland waters in the surrounding areas freeze, scores of ducks, loons, grebes, and geese make their way to the open sound.
 One of the big winter shows occurs along the southern end of the Connecticut River, where Bald Eagles, also driven Southeast by frozen water, can be found all along the shores of the waterway.

-Birding is a very popular pastime in Connecticut, with at least four local bird clubs (including New Haven Bird Club, Western Connecticut Bird Club, Nachaug Ornithological Society & Hartford Audubon Society – not a branch of National Society – which is one of themost active clubs in the state, having the most field trips); and the Connecticut Ornithological Association (COA).
-The COA maintains the rare bird alert (203-254-3665) and publishes the quarterly The Connecticut Warbler, a journal of Connecticut ornithology.
+Birding is a very popular pastime in Connecticut, with at least four local bird clubs (including New Haven Bird Club, Western Connecticut Bird Club, Nachaug Ornithological Society & Hartford Audubon Society – not a branch of National Society – which is one of the most active clubs in the state, having the most field trips); and the Connecticut Ornithological Association (COA).
+The COA publishes the quarterly The Connecticut Warbler, a journal of Connecticut ornithology.
 The New Haven Bird Club created and sponsors the BIG SIT!, a world-wide sedentary birding competition.
 There are also 14 local branches of the National Audubon society, a number of nature centres, and the Connecticut Audubon Society.

 Contributors